How To Overcome Insecure Attachment And Develop A Secure Attachment Style For A Healthy Relationship

 With an insecure avoidant attachment, you avoid intimacy with your partner.
 You want to be independent, but you don't give yourself a safe base to work from as you explore your world.

 When you have an insecure disorganized attachment, your style is less easily defined than other attachment styles.
-It's a combination of a style that is so difficult to pin down that you have trouble predicting how you will react because your reactions are typically contradictory.
+Disorganized attachment is a combination of a style that is so difficult to pin down that you have trouble predicting how you will react because your reactions are typically contradictory.

 How to overcome insecure attachment

-You can overcome an unhealthy attachment style, but it might not be easy.
+You can overcome an unhealthy attachment style and develop secure attachment with others, but it might not be easy.
 You'll need to get help.
 You'll also need to learn about your insecure attachment.
 To develop healthy attachments, you'll probably need to improve your self-concept and change the way you think about others.
 Here are some steps to make that happen.

 Throughout the process of overcoming an insecure attachment, you can benefit from making sense of past and current attachments.
 What have they meant to you, and what did you learn from them?
 As you experience personal growth, your story may change.
 That's great!
 It means you're learning a new way of seeing the past.